 The feature stars Awkwafina as Billie, a fictionalised version of Wang.
 Awkwafina recently broke out with her outlandish comedic turns in Ocean’s Eight and Crazy Rich Asians.
 The Farewell is a massive change of pace for her: a naturalistic role in which she’s allowed to exhibit pathos and humour.
 Billie is funny and sarcastic, but that’s only one aspect of a multi-faceted character who’s struggling to deal with her grief and her anger and confusion over her family’s choice to keep her grandmother in the dark.
 Awkwafina proves that that’s well within her range, delivering an outstanding performance.

-At the Sundance London Film Festival, I talked to Wang about turn her own life into cinema, directing actors, and framing a family.
+At the Sundance London Film Festival, I sat down with Lulu Wang for an interview about The Farewell, turning her own life into cinema, directing actors, and framing a family.

-Seventh Row: What was the genesis of the project?
+Seventh Row: What was the genesis of The Farewell?